Nimirandad/nodejs-express-login/README.md

 This project consists of an API that allows users to register, authenticate the user (login), close the session and consult for all the users that are in the database.

 It is worth mentioning that this project uses MongoDB as a database and that JSON Web Token is used for authentication.
-Dotenv is also used to protect environment variables (a copy of the .env file is left in the repository).
+Dotenv is also used to protect environment variables.

 ## Installation
 To install the dependencies it's neccesary to run the following command: